stdware/qtmediate2/README.md

 # Qt Mediate

-Qt with custom implementations
+Qt with custom implementations, the name is taken from "intermediate" because it extends many features by using a lot of workarounds without modifying any of the Qt source code.

 ## Dependencies

-+ Qt 5.15.2
++ Qt 5.15.2 (Maybe work with 5.15.X)

 + [FramelessHelper](https://github.com/wangwenx190/framelesshelper)